 First shown 1961, Nestle’s fair faced, whiter than white Milky Bar Kid was a familiar face on our tv screens for over two decades.
 Riding into the Wild West, he sang of ‘the creamiest milk, the whitest bars, that’s the goodness that’s in milky bars.’
 Many of us grew up with the catchphrase ‘the milky bars are on me’ ringing in our ears.

 My goodness, that memory takes me back.
 But just how much goodness is there in white chocolate?

 So white chocolate is primarily made of cocoa butter, sugar and milk solids.
-Technically it’s not real chocolate as it doesn't contain any cocoa solids or chocolate liquor.
+Technically white chocolate is not real chocolate as it doesn’t contain any cocoa solids or chocolate liquor.
 Cocoa butter is the fat removed from chocolate liquor after it is pressed.
 White chocolate must contain at least 14% milk solids, including 3.5% milk fat.

 What exactly is milkfat?
 Well, both white and dark chocolates are emulsions.
 Adding small amounts of liquid, like water or milk, will cause the emulsion to break or seize.
 Therefore, any milk that’s added to white chocolate must be first either dried into a powder or cooked to a paste, removing the water, before it’s used.
 Hence, you’ll often find the ingredient ‘milkfat’ on the label.

-White chocolate in many places does contain cocoa butter which is a type of yellowish-white vegetable fat, but other vegetable oils are often substituted such as coconut or palm kernel oil.
+White chocolate in many places does contain cocoa butter which is a type of yellowish vegetable fat, but other vegetable oils are often substituted such as coconut or palm kernel oil.